angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
+* March 2015: Our work *From visual attributes to adjectives through decompositional distributional semantics* got accepted at TACL
-* February 2015: Our work *Combining Language and Vision with Multimodal Skip-gram Model*, with Nghia The Pham and Marco Baroni, got selected for an oral presentation at NAACL
+* February 2015: Our work *Combining Language and Vision with a Multimodal Skip-gram Model*, with Nghia and Marco, got selected for an oral presentation at NAACL
 * February 2015: I was selected as a Facebook Fellowship Finalist

 My research